 Do bats spread disease?

-Bats are the only known transmitter of rabies on Vancouver Island, and for that reason many people fear them.
-Caution and care is appropriate if you find a dead or injured bat, but there is little reason to fear.
-Less than 1 in 1000 bats carries rabies, and transmission to humans is rare.
+Bats are the only known transmitter of rabies on Vancouver Island, but there is little reason to fear.
+Less than 1 in 1000 bats carries rabies, and transmission to humans is extremely rare.
 However, rabies is a serious illness that can be fatal.
 To protect yourself:

 - Never handle bats